lydiawilliamsonsawyer/lydiawilliamsonsawyer.github.io/cv.md

 Awarded distinction in first year

 **University of Cambridge, Sidney Sussex College** — 2017-2020
-First-Class Honours BA in Human, Social and Political Sciences
+First-Class Honours BA in Human, Social, and Political Sciences
-Awarded James Johnson Scholarship for high ranking in the Order of Merit
+Awarded James Johnson Scholarship for high ranking in the Order of Merit Awarded Travel Grant for overseas research

 ## Work